AdguardTeam/KnowledgeBase/docs/mac/features-overview.md

 AdGuard for Mac, as one of our main staples, merits a full how-to guide.
 We decided to help new users out and to highlight some finer, but less obvious points that even seasoned AdGuard for Mac fans might have been missing.

-AdGuard for Mac is a standalone ad blocker program for macOS computers.
-While AdGuard for Safari browser extension is [limited in ad blocking capabilities](https://adguard.com/en/blog/youtube-ads-in-safari-explained.html) due to Safari Content Blocking, AdGuard for Mac software is full-fledged and can offer more to its users.
+AdGuard for Mac is a standalone ad blocker for macOS.
+While AdGuard for Safari is [limited in ad-blocking capabilities](https://adguard.com/en/blog/youtube-ads-in-safari-explained.html) due to Safari Content Blocking, AdGuard for Mac is full-fledged and can offer more to its users.
 Let us walk you through the main features.

 ## Home panel